devbookhq/docusaurus-code-video-plugin/README.md

 # Devbook Docusaurus Video Plugin
 The Devbook Docusaurus video plugin allows you to [attach a video to a code block](#add-video-to-a-code-snippet) in your [Docusaurus](https://docusaurus.io/) docs.

-In this code block you can then easily [highlight specific lines of code](#add-code-highlights-at-video-timestamps) when the relevant part of the video is playing.
+In this code block you can then easily [highlight specific lines of code](#add-code-highlights-at-video-timestamps) when the relevant parts of the video are playing.

 ## Usage
 Install plugin: